9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ::::

 To make sure that `Prettify` meets practical needs, we write a new JSON renderer that uses the `Prettify` API.
-After we\'re done, we\'ll go back and fill in the details of the `Prettify` module.
+After we're done, we'll go back and fill in the details of the `Prettify` module.

-Instead of rendering straight to a string, our `Prettify` module will use an abstract type that we\'ll call `Doc`.
+Instead of rendering straight to a string, our `Prettify` module will use an abstract type that we'll call `Doc`.
 By basing our generic rendering library on an abstract type, we can choose an implementation that is flexible and efficient.
 If we decide to change the underlying code, our users will not be able to tell.